netsensei/colada/_posts/2013-12-16-moving-to-jekyll.markdown

 comments: true
 ---
 Say hello to the new colada.be.
 This site has gotten a complete overhaul over the last couple of weeks.
 It's been designed and rebuild from scratch.
-The only thing which hasn't changed completely is the content.
 It's one project I wanted to do over the fall season.
 I didn't only got a shiny new site, I also got to explore and learn quite a lot in the process.

-## Moving to Jekyll
+## Choosing Jekyll over a fully fledged CMS

 I've decided to move away from Drupal and choose Jekyll as the motor for this site.
-It's a big leap.
-Although I'm a Drupal developer by trade, there are several well founded arguments to make such a move:
+Since I'm a Drupal developer by trade, such change is a Big Thing.
+However there are well-founded arguments to make such a move:

 * This site is just a simple blog.
 Drupal is a complete content management framework.
 Even out of the box, it does a lot more then I need.
 Adding unneccessary complexity comes at a cost when it comes to security & performance.
-Any database-driven CMS requires regular upkeep.
-Even WordPress.
+Any database-driven CMS requires regular attention and upkeep.

-* Just serving plain HTML & CSS makes sense when you're keeping things simple.
-Static site generators are just what you need: they automate just those most painstaking tasks when maintaining a collection of HTML documents.

 * I wanted to learn new stuff.
 I've been completely missing the boat at the frontend of web development.
-Compass, mobile,...
-I've been encapsulated in this bubble which is Drupal.
-That's why I explicitely wanted to dip my toes in completely new water.
-Not having to care about the underlying CMS is an important factor in this learning process.
+SASS, mobile, frameworks,...
+I've been encapsulated in this bubble called Drupal.
+This prompted me to explicitely dip my toes in new waters.
+Not having to care about the underlying CMS was important if I wanted to keep my focus on just writing frontend matter.

+* <em>If you have a hammer, every problem looks like a nail</em>.
+Drupal is great, and it  allows you to build blogs, but that doesn't necessarily mean it's the best tool.
+It's <em>always</em> worth exploring what's out there.

+Just serving plain HTML & CSS makes sense when you're keeping things simple.
+Static site generators are just what you need: they automate just the most painstaking tasks when maintaining a collection of HTML documents.

 Static site generators aren't a new concept, but the Jekyll project definitely has made them increasingly more popular in recent times.
 It's a logical choice since there's plenty documentation out there, and it's community is thriving.

-If you have a hammer, every problem looks like a nail.
-Any solution is just that: a solution for a given set of problems.
-It's <em>always</em> worth exploring what's out there.

-## A new paintjob
+## New paintjob

-The previous incarnation featured Drupal's stock Bartik theme.
-I didn't want the hassle of desiging and writing the thing.
-The end-result was bland and unappealing.
-It didn't have any personality.
+I've choosen to refit the entire look & feel of the site.
+Here's why.

 I'm not a designer.
 Not in sense that I can come up with awesome looking Photoshop designs with a few flicks of my mouse.
 However, I know what I like and I've read enough about typography, grid layouts and color to know what works and what doesn't.
 I still wanted to give the creative spark a chance, and so I challenged myself.

-Hope you like the end result.
+The previous version relied on Drupal's default Bartik theme.
+I didn't bother building a new Drupal theme back then.
+The downside was that the site looked very unpersonal and very generic.
+I didn't like it and it didn't motivate me to blog regularly.

-## Engineering
+## The process

-Did I learn new things?
-Well, more then you know it!
-These are few things I learned:

-* Jekyll: it's build with Ruby, so I took some babysteps learning Ruby.
-I had to learn how to tame Jekyll and how to control what kind of HTML it spits out.

-* SASS: I was sceptical at first , but no more: it's an eye-opener to see how well structured my CSS is, and how easy it is to do away with long stylesheets.

-* Grunt: Late in the project @frankbaele showed me the power of Grunt.
-The 24ways article was a early Christmas gift.
-I've gone completely Grunt over a weekend, never to turn back.

-* Mobile: I finally went on to design for mobile devices leveraging mediaqueries, breakpoints and much more.

-There's of course, a lot more.
-Expect this project to spawn several more in-depth articles.
+I've taken the opportunity to devise an entirely new personal frontend development process.
+It was the perfect moment to pick up new things and look what did and didn't work.